Gab0/straintables/README.md

 Having it installed on the system will enable genome group clustering to be totally independend from the alignment software, as MeShCluSt does the clustering on top of unaligned `.fasta` files.

-### Aliview [optional]

-This is the program called by the `view alignment` buttons at `stview`s interface, and you should have this in order to quickly view the alignments that made your matrix.

 # Usage

 ### Fetch genomes and annotation files